totaljs/flowcomponents/restresponse/readme.md

-# REST: Response
+# REST: Operation

-This component responds with JSON.
+This component evaluates some registered Total.js operation.